Black Sea Shipyard: History

 During the 1960s, the Moskva-class helicopter carriers and the Kiev-class VSTOL aircraft carrying cruisers were constructed.
 The fourth Kiev-class, Admiral Gorshkov, was launched in 1982 and later, in 1985, the first Kuznetsov-class, Admiral Kuznetsov, was launched.
 The Admiral Kuznetsov's hull design is based on the Admiral Gorshkov but is larger with a full load displacement, 58,500 tons as compared to Admiral Gorshkov's 40,400 tons.
 KH-11 satellite photographs of the construction of the Admiral Kuznetsov were leaked to Jane's Defence Weekly in 1985 by Samuel Loring Morison, a naval intelligence analyst with the U.S. Navy.

 Commercial ships and naval auxiliaries were, and continue to be constructed there.
 Commercial ships are primarily dry-cargo ships, fish-factory ships, and large trawlers.
 In the late 1970s, the shipyard constructed two large trawlers for the State Committee of Fisheries of Ukraine.

 Facilities and services

 The State joint stock company Chernomorsudoproekt is one of the leading ship design firms in Ukraine.
 The firm was founded in 1956 around the design personnel of Nikolayev shipbuilding enterprises.
 The enterprise has built and exported vessels to Sweden, Bulgaria, Norway, Romania, Great Britain, Germany, Portugal, Kuwait, India and Greece.

-The shipyard has two main areas covering 500 acre.
-The first slipway (No. 0) has end-launch building ways and blocking docks.
-The second is a horizontal building slip (No. 1) with a covered launch.
+The shipyard had two main areas covering 500 acre.
+The first slipway (No. 0) had end-launch building ways and blocking docks.
+The second was a horizontal building slip (No. 1) with a covered launch.